 All too well known was Woman-Dress among the people for his vanity, idleness, and meddlesome behavior.

 The Officers turned back, deciding not to take unnecessary chances, likely figuring they'd deal with it in the morning.

-For a moment, a hundred men or more stopped breathing.
+For an awful moment, a hundred men or more stopped breathing.

 “He is fine,” insisted many.
 “He is Crazy Horse!”